LeviBorodenko/StackData/README.md

 # StackData
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-A data set of key tools used by 1000 highly successful companies.
+A data set of key tools used by 1000 highly successful software companies.

 `stacks.json` contains a list of the companies and what techologies they use while `graph.csv` gives the set of edges used to create the following *StackMap*: